Winter Session 2024 includes two terms.

-Winter Session I is a four-week session that begins in December, after the end of the Fall Semester.
+Winter Session I is a five-week session that begins in December, after the end of the Fall Semester.

 Winter Session II is a two-week session that begins in early January.

 Confirm your attendance and pay your tuition and fees online.
-Winter Session 2024 bills are due on Friday, December 1.
+Winter Session 2025 bills will be due in early December (exact date to be determined).

-Visiting students registration for Winter Session begins on Monday, Nov.
-6 at 8 a.m.
+Visiting students registration for Winter Session begins will begin in November (exact date to be determined).
 Formal admission to SUNY Cortland is not required to take courses as a visiting student.

 A brief overview of the registration steps is outlined below.
 For more detailed information, please visit the Visiting Student Information on the Registrar’s Office website.